john-a-ellis/pandas-challenge/README.md

 Submitted by: John Ellis

+This assignment consists of three files:
+>>PyCitySchools_starter.ipynb
+>>schools_complete.csv
+>>students_complete.csv

+The PyCitySchools_starter.ipynb is a Jupyter Notebook and is located in the PyCitySchools folder.

-This assignment consists of two .csv files (schools_complete.csv and students_complete.csv) which are located in the ./Resource file and PyCitySchools_start.ipynb file, a Jupyter Notebook in which the assigment is located.
+The two .CSV files are located in the ./Resource file which is a child to the PyCitySchools folder.

 The assignment consists of a Analytical report and the supporting scripts and outputs.